impact27/twoPhotonsController/README.md

 # twoPhotonsController
-This is a software to controll a two photons setup
+This is a software to controll a two photons setup.

 To launch:
   python launch.py